Wolverine971/9takes/src/blog/people/celebrities/Khloe-Kardashian.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Khloé Kardashian embodies many characteristics of Enneagram Type 6, including her loyalty, her struggles with insecurity, her search for support and guidance, and her resilience in the face of adversity."
+            "text": "Khloé Kardashian embodies many characteristics of Enneagram type 6, including her loyalty, her struggles with insecurity, her search for support and guidance, and her resilience in the face of adversity."
           },
-          "name": "Why is Khloé Kardashian considered an Enneagram Type 6?"
+          "name": "Why is Khloé Kardashian considered an Enneagram type 6?"
         },
         {
           "@type": "Question",